 What Is a Doula?

-A doula is a person who helps other women with all aspects of pregnancy and birthing.
-There are two major divisions of doulas, birth and postpartum.
+A doula is a person who helps women with all aspects of pregnancy and birthing.
+There are two major divisions of doulas: birth and postpartum.
 A birth doula helps a woman and her family physically and mentally prepare for the birthing process.
 A birth doula also stays with the woman during the actual birth.
 A postpartum doula helps females adjust to their new roles as mothers after giving birth.
 Postpartum doulas typically educate women about their new responsibilities, such as breastfeeding, childcare and even time management.

 How Will Certification Help Me?

 Once you begin practicing as a doula, you may want to consider becoming certified.
 A certified doula is one who is nationally or internationally recognized to possess a certain level of skill and professionalism.
 Becoming certified can inform potential employers about your skills, making you a better candidate for hiring.
-Certification also provides potential clients with the assurance that you're able to help them effectively and treat them ethically.
+Certification also provides potential clients with the assurance that you'll be able to help them effectively and treat them ethically.

 As a certified doula, you can practice your trade in two ways.
 One way is to work for a hospital.
 This role is usually given to nurses who already work for the hospital and provide doula services to women during labor, as requested by the woman.
 Another role is to work privately as a doula.
 This option provides you with more freedom and allows you to work one-on-one with women throughout the course of their pregnancy, during labor and after delivery.